keptn-contrib/dynatrace-service/documentation/event-forwarding-to-dynatrace-to-specific-entities.md

 ### Version information derived from event labels

-While the above method would work well e.g. for *delivery* sequences, it does not work for a simple evaluation, that a user would want to do.
-For these scenarios, there is another way of supplying the version information by using event labels - i.e. providing a label called `releasesVersion` with the version number of your release.
+While the above method would work well for *delivery* sequences, if such version information is not available during e.g. a simple user-triggered evaluation, the version number of your release can be supplied by providing an event label called `releasesVersion`.

-A user you can trigger an evaluation e.g. with the Keptn CLI:
+As a user, you can trigger an evaluation e.g. with the Keptn CLI:

 ```shell
 keptn trigger evaluation --project="my-project" --stage="my-stage" --service="my-service" --start="2022-06-02T07:08:00" --end="2022-06-02T09:08:00"
 ```

-If a user adds a label called `releasesVersion` then this will be picked up and dynatrace-service can use this as version information.
+By simply adding a label called `releasesVersion`, the dynatrace-service can use this as version information.

 ```shell
 keptn trigger evaluation --project="my-project" --stage="my-stage" --service="my-service" --start="2022-06-02T07:08:00" --end="2022-06-02T09:08:00" --labels="releasesVersion=v0.1.1"